Abu Dhabi may seek sweeteners for RBS deal

 But it was struck in the midst of the financial crisis, so was potentially risky for Sheikh Mansour, while Barclays viewed it as a deal worth doing to stay out of state hands.

-A year earlier Abu Dhabi made a disastrous $7.5 billion investment in U.S. bank Citigroup, prompting it to try to scrap it in 2009 or get $4 billion in damages.
+A year earlier Abu Dhabi made a disastrous $7.5 billion investment in U.S. bank Citigroup (C.N), prompting it to try to scrap it in 2009 or get $4 billion in damages.

 The Abu Dhabi Investment Authority (ADIA) said Citigroup misled it about the state of its finances, but its claims were rejected by a U.S. court last October.